-- 34. Private companies continue developing new recycling technologies to improve plastic recycling.
-New technologies may allow recycling of traditionally no-recyclable polymer types.
-Waste to energy technologies could also be used to convert plastic waste that cannot be directly recycled to energy, when deemed appropriate based on analysis on socioeconomic and environmental costs and benefits. - 35.
-Conversion of dump sites to sanitary landfill could also prevent inadequately covered plastic waste to be blown off to the rivers and oceans.
-Various engineering solutions are available for such conversion. - 36.
-Microbeads including those contained in personal care products can be released into the aquatic environment.
-Depending on the existence and efficacy of wastewater treatment facilities, significant amount of microbeads could be released.
-Improvement of wastewater treatment could thus be considered in order to capture microplastics before entering into the aquatic environment.
-Appropriate disposal of sludge containing microbeads may require additional efforts. - 37.
-Washing of textiles and clothing can release synthetic fibres to wastewater streams.
-Some engineering solutions have been developed to equip filters in washing machines to capture these microfibers before being released to the aquatic environment.
-Appropriate disposal of the microfibers captured in the filters may be considered in order to prevent them from entering the oceans. - 38.
-While prevention is more cost effective than removal11, several methods have been tested to remove large plastic items entered into rivers and harbours.
-Litter booms can be set to remove plastic waste floating in the river and to prevent it from flowing into the marine environment.
-These booms may also help monitor the flux of marine litter.
-In Guatemala, for example, municipalities have installed litter booms made of used plastic bottles, allowing low-cost plastic removal from the rivers. - 39.
+- 37. Washing of textiles and clothing can release synthetic fibres to wastewater streams.
+Some engineering solutions have been developed to equip washing machines with filters to capture these microfibres.
+The appropriate disposal of the microfibres captured in the filters should also be considered to prevent them from entering the oceans. - 38.
+While prevention is more cost effective than removal, 12 several methods have been tested for removing large plastic items from rivers and harbours.
+Litter booms can be set up to remove plastic waste floating in rivers and prevent it from flowing into the marine environment.
+In Guatemala, municipalities have installed litter booms made of used plastic bottles, allowing low-cost removal of plastics from the rivers.
+These booms could also be used to help monitor marine litter flux. - 39.
 Various other technologies are used to locate and remove litter from the oceans.
-These recovered plastic items collected from the oceans and the beaches have been used to produce new products such as shoes, bracelets, and carpets.
-12 - 40.
-Last but not least, monitoring and assessment are crucial in understanding the status of the problem as well as the effectiveness of interventions.
-Different technologies such as remote sensing, satellite images, and drones could potentially be used to improve the monitoring to prioritize action to tackle marine litter.
+The plastic items collected from oceans and beaches have been used to produce new products, such as shoes, bracelets and carpets.13 - 40.
+Last but not least, monitoring and assessment are crucial to understanding the status of the problem and the effectiveness of interventions.
+Various technologies, such as remote sensing, satellite images and drones, could be used to improve monitoring for the purpose of prioritizing action to tackle marine litter.